mfem/web/src/integration.md

 In the following table subscripts on the derivative operators indicate which coordinate system is being used to compute the derivative; 'x' for the physical coordinates and 'u' for the reference coordinates.
-Quantites with a carat above them indicate functions computed in the reference coordinate system.
+Quantities with a caret above them indicate functions computed in the reference coordinate system.

 | Family | Evaluation          | Transformation                                |